 In the last few years, influencers have become a key component of customers’ shopping habits, and companies are starting to recognize this.
 The influencer marketing industry hit $16.4 billion in 2022, and over 60% of businesses are banking on the power of influencer marketing in their budgets for 2023.

-If you’re interested in co-creating with influencers, we’ve got some great tips for choosing the right collaborators for your business.
+If you’re interested in co-creating with influencers, we have some great tips for choosing the right collaborators for your business.

 Table of Contents